-- Click the drop-down arrow under any column's header and select Edit Project Settings.
+- Click the drop-down arrow under any column header and select Edit Project Settings.

 - Uncheck the Dependencies Enabled box and then click OK to apply the changes.

-When you enter a Duration or Predecessor value for a task, the Start and End Dates will populate automatically based on the Working Days schedule established in the Project Settings.
+When you enter a Duration or Predecessor value in a row, the Start and End Dates will populate automatically based on the Working Days schedule established in the Project Settings.

-Duration is the amount of working time between the start and end dates of a task.
-A task’s duration can be calculated automatically based on a task’s start and end date or you can manually enter it in the task’s Duration column.
+Duration is the amount of working time between the start and end dates.
+Duration can be calculated automatically based on a start and end date or you can manually enter it in the Duration column.